lloydroc/lloydroc.github.io/content/post/vim/wsl-neovim-copy-paste.md

 done
 ```

 Since `nvim` doesn't allow for adding external providers we will effectively alias `powershell.exe Get-Clipboard` to `xsel` for paste, and `tee <&0 | clip.exe` for copy.
 But this alone won't work for `nvim` to pull from the system clipboard.
 We also need to set our DISPLAY environment variable which is what X Windows uses.
-In your `~/.bashrc` if you use the bash shell or in your `~/.zshrc` file if your are using zsh put the following:
+In your `~/.bashrc` if you use the bash shell or in your `~/.zshrc` file file if your are using zsh put the following:

 ```
 # in your .bashrc or .zshrc set the DISPLAY variable
 export DISPLAY=:0
 ```

-After you've done this be sure to source the file with `source ~/.bashrc` or `source ~/.zshrc`.
+After you've done this be sure to source the file with `source ~/.bashrc` or `source ~/.zshrc` so it will take effect.

 # Testing our Copy/Paste Script for Neovim Works